02

 Privacy feels risky

-The core problem isn't tracking money.
-It's that there's no system designed around the social dynamic — so people default to group chats, which puts one person in an uncomfortable position every single month.
+There's no system designed around the social dynamic of tracking money, so people default to group chats, which puts at least one person in an uncomfortable position every single month.

 ideation